 - Poverty-level wages are driving experienced early childhood educators from the field.

-- A new report from the Economic Policy Institute shows that without groundbreaking public investment, crushing child care costs will continue to hurt families and early educators.
+- A new report from the Economic Policy Institute shows that tax cuts alone are not the answer to America's early childhood education and care problem.
+Without groundbreaking public investment, crushing child care costs will continue to hurt working families and early educators [www.epi.org].

 Research tells us that the most important component of good early care and education is the quality and consistency of the caregiver/teacher.
 As long as early educators are paid low wages or poverty-level wages, we as a nation will never be able to ensure that our youngest children receive the highest-quality early care and education.